black laptop computer

 We earn a commission if you make a purchase, at no additional cost to you.

-Since we were talking about MacBooks, I feel it is best to start with the MacBook of PC laptops, the Razer Blade 15 Studio Edition.
-You might have heard or seen Razer in the gaming space where they are quite popular, but with the ever-increasing demand of powerful mobile workstations, Razer has made a laptop specifically for content creation that directly competes with the aesthetics of a MacBook Pro while delivering the ridiculous power of the Quadro RTX 5000.
-That Quadro card contains a staggering amount of 16GB of VRAM (the most I’ve ever seen in a laptop), over 3000 CUDA cores (unheard of in a laptop), and plenty of Ray Tracing cores to handle anything RedShift might throw your way.
+Since we were talking about MacBooks, I feel it is best to start with the MacBook of PC laptops, the Razer Blade 16.
+You might have heard or seen Razer in the gaming space where they are quite popular, but with the ever-increasing demand of powerful mobile workstations, Razer builds this one with content creation squarely in mind.
+The same CNC aluminum chassis that competes with the aesthetics of a MacBook Pro, now delivering the ridiculous power of the RTX 5080.
+That card carries 16GB of VRAM and enough CUDA and Ray Tracing cores to handle anything RedShift might throw your way.

-Additionally, viewing 3D renders on a bad screen is unacceptable, that’s why this laptop contains a 4K OLED 100% P3 display to ensure that your image is viewed in the best way possible.
-Oh, and it is a touch screen too which is a fun bonus.
+Additionally, viewing 3D renders on a bad screen is unacceptable, that’s why this laptop contains a calibrated 100% DCI-P3 OLED display to ensure that your image is viewed in the best way possible.
+It is QHD+ (2560×1600) at 240Hz rather than the 4K touch panel of the older Blades, so you lose some resolution for pixel-peeping, but the color is what your comps actually need.

 The only thing I wish this laptop had is 64GB of ram.
-Luckily, this can be upgraded in the future.
+And unlike the older Blades, the RAM is soldered now, so what you buy is what you keep.
+If you juggle heavy comps or Houdini sims, spring for the 64GB model ($4,699.99) up front.
 However, 32GB is still plenty for all but the most intensive compositions.

-Overall, if you want the aesthetics of a Mac but the power of a PC, The Razer Blade 15 Studio Edition takes the cake.
+Overall, if you want the aesthetics of a Mac but the power of a PC, the Razer Blade 16 takes the cake.
+Just know you are paying the usual Razer thin-chassis premium: a thicker, louder gamer laptop with the same RTX 5080 can be had for meaningfully less.

 We earn a commission if you make a purchase, at no additional cost to you.